mellowcandle/bitwise/README.md

 ![Demo](https://github.com/mellowcandle/bitwise/raw/master/resources/bitwise.gif "Bitwise demo2")

 ## Usage
-_bitwise_ can be used both Interactively and in command line mode.
+_bitwise_ can be used both interactively and in command line mode.

 ### Command line calculator mode
 In command line mode, bitwise will calculate the given expression and will output the result in all bases including binary representation.

-_bitwise_ detects the base by the preface of the input (_0x/0X_ for hexadecimal, leading _0_ for octal, _b_ for binary, and the rest is decimal).
+_bitwise_ detects the base by the prefix of the input (_0x/0X_ for hexadecimal, leading _0_ for octal, _b_ for binary, and the rest is decimal).

-**NEW** Bitwise now support parsing IPv4 addresses, it will also output the possible IPv4 address in both Network and reveresed byte order.
+**NEW** Bitwise now support parsing IPv4 addresses, it will also output the possible IPv4 address in both Network and reversed byte order.

 ### Examples: